mathsDOTearth/LatticeBoltzmannCFD/README.md

 Enhanced resolution and colour mapping for more detailed and informative output.
 OpenMP parallelisation for improved performance on multi-core systems.

+# memory usage
+In main.c if you increase the size of nx and ny to 400 or 800 from 200 then you may need to use `ulimit -s unlimited` in the teminal before running the simulation to stop is core dumping due to memory issues.

 # Code Timings

 These timings are from an average of 3 runs and are in seconds.
 Lower values are better.